syncfusion-content/winui-docs/winui/SegmentedControl/Getting-Started.md

 ### DisplayMemberPath

 The [DisplayMemberPath](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfSegmentedControl.html#Syncfusion_UI_Xaml_Editors_SfSegmentedControl_DisplayMemberPath) property denotes the path to a value on the source object (SfSegmentedControl.ItemsSource) that will be used as the visual representation of object.
-The following code sample will be used to bind the datasource to the Segmented Control.
+The following code sample will be used to bind the data source to the Segmented Control.

 {% tabs %}
 {% highlight xaml %}